correlation-one/C1GamesStarterKit/java-algo/README.md

 ### Unit tests

 The gradle build script is set up to perform `JUnit` unit tests.
 These test are in the `src/test/java` directory.
-To run unit tests, simple call `gradle test`.
+To run unit tests, simple call `./gradlew test`.